Species Overview

 Physiology

-Stiltkin often come in flavors of dull grays to shimmering blues and sport fine, hair-like feathers that cover their bodies.
-Despite the avian appearance and longer feathers along their forearms, they do not have wings.
-Their tail feathers are often long enough to resemble the back of an elaborate tunic.
+Stiltkin range from dull grays to shimmering blues, their bodies covered in fine, hair-like feathers.
+Despite the avian look and longer feathers along their forearms, they have no wings.
+Their tail feathers often hang long enough to resemble the back of an elaborate tunic.

 Demeanor

 Outsiders often remark the Stiltkin for their reserved and contemplative nature, noting how they prefer to observe rather than speak.
-Once a Stiltkin discerns the perspective of the stranger and accepts them into their community, they show a remarkable attitude of acceptance towards all backgrounds.
+Once they've taken the measure of a stranger and welcomed them in, Stiltkin are remarkably accepting of all backgrounds.

 History

 The Stiltkin have always lived in the Murk.
-They are primarily a spear- and bow-fishing community, surviving off of the flesh-eating fish that inhabit the rivers.
-Much of their culture stems from the still practice of fishing with meditative arts of basket-weaving and glassblowing being dominant.
+They are primarily a spear- and bow-fishing community, surviving off the flesh-eating fish that inhabit the rivers.
+The stillness their trade demands carries into the rest of their culture, with meditative arts like basket-weaving and glassblowing being most prominent.

-A relatively recent contract with the Shard Cities for their coveted mana-infused spirit has opened up some of their members to the idea of adventuring.
+A recent trade contract with the Shard Cities for their coveted mana-infused spirit has drawn some Stiltkin out into the wider world.

 Outlook

-The Stiltkin lead simple and harmonious lives; their philosophies reflective of the patient rhythm of the seasons in the wetlands:
+The Stiltkin lead simple and harmonious lives, their philosophies reflecting the patient rhythm of the wetland seasons:

 - Still waters become clear.